Amenability for unitary groups of C*-algebras: Notions of amenability

 The following characterization of amenability was obtained in \cite{MR3809992}.

 \begin{Thm} Let $G$ be a metrisable topological group with a right invariant metric $d$, that generates the topology.
-Then, the following are equivalent. \begin{enumerate} \item $G$ is amenable as a topological group. \item For every $\eps>0$, every finite set $E\subset G$ and every $\delta>0$ there exists a non-empty finite set $F\subset G$ such that for all $g\in E$ there exists an injective map $\phi \colon F \to gF$ such that
+Then, the following are equivalent. \begin{enumerate} \item $G$ is amenable as a topological group. \item For every $\eps>0$, every finite set $E\subset G$ and every $\delta>0$ there exists a non-empty finite set $F\subset G$ such that for all $g\in E$ there exists a bijection $\phi \colon F \to gF$ such that

-\end{enumerate} \end{Thm} We call a map $\phi$ as in the preceding theorem a $(1-\varepsilon,\delta)$-matching with respect to $E$.
+\end{enumerate} \end{Thm}We call a map $\phi$ as in the preceding theorem a $(1-\varepsilon,\delta)$-matching with respect to $E$.
 The sets $F$ arising as in the theorem are called F\o lner sets.
+It is standard to see that in case $G$ is SIN, one can choose the sets $F$ to be symmetric, i.e., we have $F=F^{-1}$.
 A more or less immediate application of this characterization is implication $(iv) \Rightarrow (iii)$ in Conjecture \ref{conj1} that we will now prove: